andrewgp/jQueryNumberFormatter/README.md

 50 - Added 'isPercentage' option to parsing, to force percentage handling 53 - Made locale a bit more strict and allowed it to extract country code from a java like locale string (en_NL etc.)
 1.2.2

-All outstanding verified bugs resolved
-1.2.1

-All outstanding verified issues resolved
-1.2

 New/Fixes